Covariant constructive gravity: A step-by-step guide towards alternative theories of gravity: The axioms of constructive gravity

 Note that the EOM of a second-order Lagrangian are thus, in general, given by a function on $J^4F$.
-As we wish to restrict to theories that allow for a meaningful Hamiltonian formulation, we will restrict, however, to those cases where $\mathcal{L}$ is \textit{\textbf{degenerate}}, s.t. the EOM are also of second derivative order.
+As we wish to restrict to theories that allow for a meaningful Hamiltonian formulation, we will restrict, however, to those cases where $\mathcal{L}$ is \emph{degenerate}, s.t.~the EOM are also of second derivative order.

-One of the fundamental requirements that we wish to impose on the gravitational dynamics is their \textit{\textbf{invariance under spacetime diffeomorphisms}}.
-This can be understood as a consequence of Einstein's requirement of general covariance (cf. \cite{Stachel1993-STATMO-5}, \cite{Pooley}, \cite{Norton1993-NORGCA}).
+One of the fundamental requirements that we wish to impose on the gravitational dynamics is their \emph{invariance under spacetime diffeomorphisms}.
+This can be understood as a consequence of Einstein's requirement of general covariance \cite{Einstein_1916,Norton_1993}.
 To that end, it is necessary that we lift the standard action of $\mathrm{Diff}(M)$ to $J^2F$.
 As $F\subset T^m_nM$, the action of $\mathrm{Diff}(M)$ lifts naturally, by the usual pushforward-pullback construction, to an action by vector bundle isomorphisms on $F$.
 In the following, we denote the image of $\phi \in \mathrm{Diff}(M)$ under this lift by $\phi_F$.
-In order to further lift this action to the jet bundle we need to introduce some additional techniques. \begin{definition}[prolongation of morphisms] Let $(F_1,\pi_{F_1},M)$ and $(F_2,\pi_{F_2},N)$ be bundles, $\phi : M \rightarrow N$ a diffeomorphism, $f : F_1 \rightarrow F_2$ a bundle morphism covering $\phi$.
-The $k$th-order jet bundle lift of $(f,\phi)$ is the unique map $j^k(f):J^kF_1 \rightarrow J^kF_2$ that lets the following diagram commute.
+In order to further lift this action to the jet bundle we need to introduce an additional technique. \begin{definition}[prolongation of morphisms] Let $(F_1$,$\pi_{F_1}$,$M)$ and $(F_2,\pi_{F_2},N)$ be bundles, $\phi \colon M \rightarrow N$ a diffeomorphism, $f \colon F_1 \rightarrow F_2$ a bundle morphism covering $\phi$.
+The $k$th-order jet bundle lift of $(f,\phi)$ is the unique map $j^k(f):J^kF_1 \rightarrow J^kF_2$ that lets the diagram in Fig.~\ref{diagram2} commute. \end{definition}